daehan-lim/daehan-lim.github.io/README.md

 </div>

 ## 👋 About Me
-Software developer with 2.5 years of experience spearheading mobile application development across telecom and enterprise sectors, using modern development practices and Kotlin/Java.
-Proven track record of successfully leading development teams and driving adoption of modern architectural patterns and Android best practices across multiple successful applications.
+Software developer with nearly 3 years of professional experience spearheading mobile application development across telecom and enterprise sectors, using modern development practices and Kotlin/Java.
+Experienced in driving adoption of modern architectural patterns and Android best practices across multiple successful applications.
 Advanced expertise in data processing and algorithm optimization from AI/ML research background, enabling development of highly efficient and scalable mobile applications.

 ## 🛠️ Technical Skills